SysKitTeam/docs-point/reporting/analytics-reports.md

 The Network Interaction Details report can be **exported as PDF and XLSX files**.
 There is also the **option to schedule the report**.

-Network Interaction Details report is a tree-type style report that shows the user as a Parent branch and all other users they interacted with as a Child branch.
+The Network Interaction Details report is a tree-type style report that shows the user as a Parent branch and all other users they interacted with as a Child branch.

 The report shows departments for each user to enable seeing which departments are interacting with each other.

-It also shows the amount of calls and chat messages users exchanged.
+It also shows the number of calls and chat messages users exchanged.